BhaktiPatel-12/CreditCard-Validator-Project/README.md

 **Features**

--Input and validate credit card numbers -Implementation of the Luhn algorithm
+-Input and validate credit card numbers<br>
+-Implementation of the Luhn algorithm<br>
--Basic error handling for invalid inputs
+-Basic error handling for invalid inputs<br>
--Simple command-line interface
+-Simple command-line interface<br>

 **Algorithm Used -> Luhn Algorithm:**

--From the rightmost digit, double every second digit.
+-From the rightmost digit, double every second digit.<br>
--If the result is greater than 9, subtract 9.
+-If the result is greater than 9, subtract 9.<br>
--Sum all the digits.
+-Sum all the digits.<br>
--If the total modulo 10 is 0, the card is valid.
+-If the total modulo 10 is 0, the card is valid.<br>